Philips Major Desk Lamp

 Manufacturer: Philips, Eindhoven, The Netherlands.

 Major/Timor: This lamp has two names.
-The first name in the early 1970s was Major.
-In the late 1970s it became Timor (69).
-This desk lamp was produced until the 1980s.
-It is based on a design by Louis Kalff as you can see on the left of this page.
+The first name in the late 60’s early 70’s was Major.
+In the late seventies it became Timor (69).
+This desk lamp was produced until the 1980’s.
+It is based on a design by Louis Kalff as you can see on the left.

 The difference between the two desk lamps is that the Timor is earthed, the Major is not.